danielharrell/SumLect2015/Lost_Idea_LA.md

 >and English classes (though those are great!)---they range from
 >mathematics to Mandarin, from statistics to sociology.
 At liberal arts
 >colleges and universities students can study the sciences---such as
->biology, chemistry, and physics---and social sciences—including
+>biology, chemistry, and physics---and social sciences---including
 >economics, political science, and psychology.
 Students can study newer
 >subjects, such as environmental science and neuroscience, and
 >traditional ones, too.